-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA To meet the housing needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community highlights that Dorstone should accommodate 12 % growth by 2031.
-This is approximately 12 dwellings in accordance with the Rural Housing Background Paper March 2013, unless there is robust and sound evidence to demonstrate a more accurate existing built form figure or the existence of unavoidable constraints on site delivery.
-To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
-Seeks proportional growth of up to 12% in Dorstone (Golden Valley HMA) over
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The Draft Core Strategy includes a range of objectives, five of which directly relate to rural areas: To meet the housing needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands accessible to both local and neighbouring communities.
+Approximately 15 dwellings will have to be delivered within the settlement, though these targets are indicative and provide a starting point for work on the NDP.
+To achieve sustainable communities and protect the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community